 Property and Valuation Services Privacy Notice

-As a Property & Valuation Services department, we provide key property and valuation advice to the Council and individual service departments.
+As a Property and Valuation Services department, we provide key property and valuation advice to the Council and individual service departments.

 We are required to comply with the RICS’s professional standards and guidance and other professional codes of conduct.

 Processing activity - In general terms, we process personal information relating to the following areas:

 - responding to land ownership enquiries in transactions involving the Council

 - council owned amenity land sales to the public

 - granting leases and licences for land and property owned by the Council